Building Re-Tuning Simulator

 • Step 1.
 Screen the building to determine if it is a good candidate for re-tuning.
 This can be done by completing the Re-tuning Candidate Checklist.

 • Step 2.
 Identify staff that will be able to provide building-specific knowledge support for HVAC systems, controls, and building operating requirements.
-Staff supporting the BRS and re-tuning processes may include the building manager, energy manager, operations and maintenance contractor, and controls technicians/contractor.
+Staff supporting the BRS and re-tuning processes may include the building manager, energy manager, operations and maintenance contractor, and controls technicians/contractors.

 • Step 3.
 Review the BRS databook before entering into the BRS tool to determine availability of the building, equipment, and operations data needed to complete the BRS modeling.